doubledup/roc/www/content/tutorial.md

 If this function does a record update on the given user, and returns that - for example, if its definition were `capitalizeNames = \user -> { user & email: "blah" }` - then it needs to use the same named type variable for both the argument and return value.

-However, if returns a new `User` that it created from scratch, then its type could instead be:
+However, if it returns a new `User` that it created from scratch, then its type could instead be:

 ```roc
 capitalizeNames : User * -> User {}